Published on June 18, 2024

 The danger from an electrical shock depends on the type of current, how high the voltage is, how the current traveled through the body, the person's overall health and how quickly the person is treated.

 An electrical shock may cause burns, or it may leave no visible mark on the skin.
 In either case, an electrical current passing through the body can cause damage inside the body, cardiac arrest or other injury.
-Under certain circumstances, even a small amount of electricity can be fatal.
+Sometimes, even a small amount of electricity can be fatal.

 • Don't touch an injured person who is still in contact with an electrical current.